fnproject/docs/fdks/fdk-java/README.md

 ## 7. Where do I go from here?

-Learn more about the Fn Java FDK by reading the next tutorials in the series.
+Learn more about the Fn FDK for Java by reading the next tutorials in the series.
-Also check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the Fn Java FDK.
+Also check out the examples in the [`examples` directory](examples) for some functions demonstrating different features of the Fn FDK for Java.

 ### Configuring your function